-Figure 5 displays in percentage the responses to whether teachers consider that they should change something in their teaching approaches - the majority (81%) are positive that they should.
+Figure 5 displays in percentage the responses to whether teachers consider that they should change something in their teaching approaches - the majority (77%) are positive that they should.
 Some of the comments to the following question (if yes, then what would you change) refer to things outside the teachers' area of influence, so those have not been included in the list below:

-- Include useful things of life into the lesson and reduce the heavy theory. - Update overall teaching. - Change the attitude towards the managers. - Adapt the learning content to the real needs of the students, their worldview and their way of thinking. - To require the necessary respect and assistance from parents and society. - The attitude towards the students. - Stimulate and encourage students to stand up for their ideas - Give the students freedom to choose their approaches. - Be more demanding and more self-confident. - Balance between traditional and interactive methods. - Try to be more smiley, optimistic and empathetic. - Change the approach and way of providing and searching for information. - Better to know the environment in which the child lives - More communication between teachers, pupils and, above all, parents. - Include more game elements in the lesson, reduce the amount of information provided per unit. - The organization and management of the classroom - Focus on creating a specific product. - Dedicate more time to the children. - Accept the changes in technology and be more open to the novelties.
+- Include useful things of life into the lesson and reduce the heavy theory. - Update overall teaching. - Change the attitude towards the managers. - Adapt the learning content to the real needs of the students, their worldview and their way of thinking. - To require the necessary respect and assistance from parents and society. - The attitude towards the students. - Stimulate and encourage students to stand up for their ideas - Give the students freedom to choose their approaches and more confidence. - Be more demanding and more self-confident. - Balance between traditional and interactive methods. - Try to be more smiley, optimistic and empathetic. - Change the approach and way of providing and searching for information. - Better to know the environment, in which the child lives - More communication between teachers, pupils and, above all, parents. - Include more game elements in the lesson, reduce the amount of information provided per unit. - The organization and management of the classroom - Focus on creating a specific product. - Dedicate more time to the children. - Accept the changes in technology and be more open to the novelties, use more e-learning tools. - Less administrative burden on the teachers, so that they can focus on the students, who need more guidance.